Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Background

+HCI research has actively engaged with speculative approaches to protocols and infrastructure.
+For instance, \citet{rodden2013smart} deployed “agents” within homes to simulate future smart energy grids, probing how people might interact with and perceive emerging energy infrastructures. \citet{soden2019infrastructuring} explored how communities practice \emph{“infrastructuring the imaginary”} in response to challenges like sea-level rise, highlighting the imaginative work underpinning collective adaptation.
+Similarly, \citet{jabbar2019blockchain} demonstrated that introducing blockchain technologies compels organizations to reimagine workflows and reshape their infrastructural imaginaries.
+Some projects take an inverse approach, using the absence of protocols as a critical provocation: \citet{grandhi2020internetless} posed the question \emph{“An Internet-less World?”} to prompt reflection on society’s profound dependency on network protocols, illustrating how scenarios of protocol failure can serve as productive sites for creative inquiry.

 These experiments treat protocols not only as technical artifacts but also as sites for critical imagination.
-By dramatizing potential breakdowns or alternate futures, they surface hidden assumptions, ethical dilemmas, and opportunities for resilience that conventional planning might miss.
+By dramatizing potential breakdowns, alternative coordination mechanisms, or speculative futures, they surface hidden assumptions, ethical dilemmas, and opportunities for resilience that conventional planning might miss---providing a foundation for our own methodological contribution.